-The purpose of the Universal 3D file format is to provide a reliable, easy to use, easy to implement file format that supports the streaming, progressive transmission, of 3D mesh and level of detail information in a standard way.
+The purpose of the Universal 3D file format is to provide a reliable, easy to use, easy to implement file format that supports the streaming, progressive transmission, of 3D mesh, level of detail, and free-form surface information in a standard way.
 The format is for content creation tool developers who enable a variety of end user applications with 3D data.